 Yeah, floats like Full Lotus are closer to the model floats than a more traditional hull design.
 But I think I’d rather be able to maneuver my plane more easily.

 Probably a lot easier on a tube frame where load paths are simple.
 Trying to add one to an existing aluminum hull sounds like a nightmare unless it can be attached closely to the landing gear assembly.Lake tried hydrofoils.
 It works, but structurally and other issues.

 "...hydrofoils don't float."

 `Greed, Speed.
 They would have to have flotation of some form; Hull as in

 Or some other method.
 Would like to know how the Lake `foil worked.

-Imho a major reason hyrofoils are not common on aircraft floats is they are easily damaged by debris.
+I have it on good authority that a tunnel hull is the best thing to use.Imho a major reason hyrofoils are not common on aircraft floats is they are easily damaged by debris.
 Lots of sticks branches & logs lurking just under the surface that a float hull may run over with various amounts of damage.
 But a hydrofoil would be destroyed.